Showing posts with label Thi. Janaki Raman. Show all posts

 Chinna Swamy grew restless and felt someone laugh.
 It seemed Duraiyappa himself was laughing at him.
 A devilish laughter.
 ‘How come this scoundrel is here?
 How could he opt this time to come here?
 That too, when I am here at the same place where he stays.’
 A barrage of unanswered questions hit his mind.
 His entirety shook a little.
 “This bloke?
 Now?
 At this place?”

-He came out of water, towelled his hair, put on a new silk clothe, got into water, washed his legs again, smeared some Thiruneeru on his body, and sat in prayer.
+He came out of the water, towelled his hair, put on a new silk cloth, got into the water, washed his legs again, smeared some Thiruneeru on his body, and sat in prayer.
 His wife was changing her sari.

 “I have to, now, face this chap.
 Whose mischief is this?”

 Elder sister kept whining about visiting Kashi quite often.
 After three years of family life with her husband in Vilancheri, she returned to her parent’s house in her fourth year.
-Thankfully, father and mother were not there to see all this amusement.
-Her husband became bedridden on the seventh day of her leaving him.
+Thankfully, Father and Mother were not there to see all this amusement.
+Her husband became bedridden on the seventh day after she left him.
 On the eighth day, he died.

 “Chinna Swamy, Duraiyappa isn’t aware of my pathetic health condition.
 Had he known it, he would have paid a visit here.
 How much do we have to pay him?”